bless-net/committee-node/README.md

 ### Non-DigitalOcean hosts

-If you are not on DigitalOcean, provision two separate disks with the sizes above, then follow [step 2](#2-format-and-mount-volumes) to format and mount them at `/mnt/das-data` and `/mnt/validator-data` before continuing with [step 3](#3-install-host-software).
+If you are not on DigitalOcean, follow the same bootstrap and hardening pattern (steps 2.1–2.4), provision two separate disks with the sizes above, then complete [step 3](#3-format-and-mount-volumes) before continuing.

 ## Runtime Operations